Telephone exchange: Manual service exchanges

 2L-4N or 2L-5N format (two-letter exchange name and either four or five digits), it was possible to dial a number located in a manual exchange and be connected without requesting operator assistance.
 The policy of the Bell System stated that customers in large cities should not need to be concerned with the type of office, whether they were calling a manual or an automatic office.

-When a subscriber dialed the number of a manual station, an operator at the destination office answered the call after seeing the number on an indicator and connected the call by plugging a cord into the outgoing circuit and ringing the destination station.
-For example, if a dial customer calling from TAylor 4725 dialed a number served by a manual exchange, e.g., ADams 1383-W, the call was completed, from the subscriber's perspective, exactly as a call to LEnnox 5813, in an automated exchange.
+When a subscriber dialled the number of a manual station, an operator at the destination office answered the call after seeing the number on an indicator and connected the call by plugging a cord into the outgoing circuit and ringing the destination station.
+For example, if a dial customer calling from TAylor 4725 dialled a number served by a manual exchange, e.g., ADams 1383-W, the call was completed, from the subscriber's perspective, exactly as a call to LEnnox 5813, in an automated exchange.
 The party line letters W, R, J and M were only used in manual exchanges with jack-per-line party lines.